-Solomon Colors is the largest U.S.-owned producer of iron oxide pigments.
+The Largest U.S.-owned producer of iron oxide pigments is Solomon Colors.
 Based in Springfield, Ill., the company got its start in the 1920s.
 Robert C. Solomon, the operator of the Panther Creek Coal Mine Co., decided that the black, carboniferous slate that lies above the coal seams would make a good color by-product.
-Solomon Grinding Service got its start grinding the slate from the mines, as well as red iron ores from Michigan and yellow ochres from Georgia.
+Solomon Grinding Service got its start grinding the slate from the mines.
+As well as red iron ores from Michigan and yellow ochres from Georgia.

 Finding success with liquid color